Duty to Report

 - secret commissions

 It is not only serious licensee misconduct that must be reported.
-Any conduct that a licensee believes may constitute professional misconduct, conduct unbecoming a licensee, or improper or negligent conduct must be reported by licensees to their managing brokers.
+Any conduct that you believe may constitute professional misconduct, conduct unbecoming a licensee, or improper or negligent conduct must be reported to your managing brokers.
 When licensees who are not following the established standards of professional conduct are checked at an early stage, future loss or harm to clients can be prevented.
 In some cases, when the Council investigates what appear to be minor breaches, more serious situations are discovered.
 That is why it is important to bring any concerns about potential misconduct to the attention of your managing broker and the Council.

 If you are in doubt about whether you should report another licensee’s conduct, read “What should I do if I’m not sure whether another licensee’s actions are misconduct?” below.
 If needed, ask your managing broker for advice.
 You and your managing broker may wish to consult the Council’s Professional Standards Advisor for further guidance about conduct you’ve observed and the requirements for licensees: